 Appearing in “Talking TAIKO” with Kageyama are Winchester Nii Tete, a percussionist from Ghana, Japanese violinist Yumi Miyagishima, taiko drummer Isaku Kageyama, Keiji Kubo on didgeridoo and other young Tokyo-based musicians.

 The film juxtaposes scenes from Japanese Bon Odori festivals and bustling Shibuya streets to underline the message of Kageyama’s poetry _ that being a poet is an extremely special and profound place to be, but is equally an everyday and essential way of life.

-Tago has also documented Kageyama’s book party in San Francisco Aug.
+Tago also documented Kageyama’s book party in San Francisco Aug.
 15, 2011, featuring American drummer Eric Kamau Gravatt, guitarist Makoto Horiuchi and bassist Hiroyuki Shido, as well as Isaku Kageyama, at Yoshi’s restaurant.

-Tago collaborated as a filmmaker in her Aug.
+And Tago collaborated as a filmmaker in her Aug.
 6, 2012, reading with American drummer Pheeroan akLaff at plan-B in Tokyo, showing footage from the disaster-ravaged Tohoku region and re-edited segments from “Talking TAIKO.”

 Such collaborations developed into “NEWS FROM FUKUSHIMA: MEDITATION ON AN UNDER-REPORTED CATASTROPHE BY A POET,” which debuted at La MaMa in New York in 2015, and was presented at Z Space in San Francisco in 2017.